haroohie-club/HaroohieSite/content/blog/12.2024-03-08-chokuretsu-event-files/en.md

 }
 ```

 This is a good starting point, but it will need some tweaking as we go.
-In any case, let’s continue: as we move on to the fourth integer at the top of the file, we have yet another pointer: this time, it’s to [lower down in the file](#_7).
+In any case, let’s continue: as we move on to the fourth integer at the top of the file, we have yet another pointer: this time, it’s to lower down in the file (image #7).

 ![An unknown section in the hex editor (spoiler alert for those of you with alt text, this is the event file "settings" section!)](/images/blog/0012/11_settings.png)